 Build once, run on Android, iOS, and Desktop with Compose Multiplatform

-Let’s build something small but complete: GuessWhat.
-It’s a simple “guess the hidden combination” app, but the main focus is learning Kotlin Multiplatform and Compose Multiplatform — how to organize modules, share code, and run the same app on Android, iOS, and Desktop.
+Let’s build something small but complete: GuessWhat game.
+It’s a simple “guess the hidden combination” game app, but the main focus is learning Kotlin Multiplatform and Compose Multiplatform — how to organize modules, share code, and run the same app on Android, iOS, and Desktop.

 We’ll start from the official Kotlin Multiplatform project template (created either in Android Studio or via the JetBrains KMP Wizard) and then build it up step by step.